Baton Rouge Perio Logo

 The maxillary sinuses are behind your cheeks and on top of the upper teeth.
 These sinuses are empty, air-filled spaces.
 Some of the roots of the natural upper teeth extend up into the maxillary sinuses.
 When these upper teeth are removed, there is often just a thin wall of bone separating the maxillary sinus and the mouth.
 Dental implants need bone to hold them in place.
 When the sinus wall is very thin, it is impossible to place dental implants in this bone.
 A sinus augmentation procedure will strengthen the sinus wall.
 A small incision gives us access to the bone, where we create a small pocket which is filled with bone grafting material.
 The incision is closed, and the healing process begins.
 The grafting material becomes part of your jaw and the dental implants can be inserted and stabilized in the new sinus bone.If enough bone between the upper jaw ridge and the bottom of the sinus is available to stabilize the implant well, sinus augmentations and implant placement can sometimes be performed as a single procedure.
 If not enough bone is available, the sinus augmentation will have to be performed first, then the graft will have to heal for several months.

-IS THERE A WAY TO MINIMIZE BONE LOSS AFTER AN EXTRACTION?
+IS THERE A WAY TO MINIMIZE BONE LOSS AFTER A TOOTH REMOVAL?

-If you have questions about bone grafting and would like to schedule a consultation with Dr. Markle or Dr. Herman, please give us a call.
+If you have questions about bone grafting and would like to schedule a consultation with Dr. Herman or Dr. Biner, please give us a call.
 If your dentist has recommended that you look for a periodontist, we look forward to meeting you and discussing your case.
 We're happy to answer all your questions.
 Please contact us today.